 Hide a site under a trusted shortened URL

 The first way is simple.
 They connect the site they want you to get directed to into one of the known and trusted URL shortening sites accessible for free to the public.
 Because the URL shortening site itself is trusted, the link is trusted.
 However, the link does not take you to the URL shortening site; it takes you where it was initially focused.

 Fake URL shortening sites

 Secondly, hackers can get even more creative.
 Once the email program’s anti-spam filters discover the misuse of the URL shortening sites, as some have already done, hackers generate their own URL shortening sites.
 Basically, they shorten a site that’s already shortened.
 So, when you click on the link, you get redirected not once, but twice.
-The first redirection is safe, the next is a hackers.
+The first redirection is safe, the next is a hacker.

 This was “yet another example of cyber-criminals adopting new technology to bypass traditional security measures,” said Bradley Anstis, vice-president of technical strategy at M86.

-“A lot of the traditional anti-spam engines were developed before Twitter, so they are not geared up to recognize embedded URLs as seen in blended email threats in spam, let alone shortened URLs that link to malicious, or compromised Web pages,” Anstis said.
+“A lot of the traditional anti-spam engines were developed before Twitter, so they are not geared up to recognize embedded URLs as seen in blended email threats in spam, let alone shortened URLs that link to malicious or compromised Web pages,” Anstis said.

 Some frightening statistics:

 In May 2011, the global ratio of spam in email traffic from new and previously unknown bad sources increased by 2.9 percentage points since April 2011 to 75.8% (1 in 1.32 emails).